 Some of these games are considered just as good, or possibly better than even the official games.
-Here are the best Pokémon fan games for anyone looking for a fresh spin on this classic series or looking to fill the gap between now and the release of Pokémon Scarlet and Violet.
+Here are the best Pokémon fan games for anyone looking for a fresh spin on this classic series or looking for something different than the latest Pokémon Scarlet and Violet.

 Note: Pokémon fan games are not officially approved by Nintendo and therefore within their legal rights to take down.
 Fan games that use copyrighted material, such as Pokémon, cannot be sold or used to make any profit.
 If you are looking for more information on how to find, download, or even make your own ROM hacks, check out the resources found in PokeCommunity.
 PokemonRomHacks also has plenty of guides and tutorials to help you get started downloading and running emulators.
 A great resource for finding and downloading other Pokémon ROMS is PokémonLog.

 Pokémon Uranium is probably the most well-known ROM hack.
-This game places players in the brand new Tandor region.
 The story is as true to Pokémon as you can get, placing you in the shoes of a brand new trainer who is given a starting Pokémon from Professor Bamb’o and sent off on a quest to collect 8 gym badges by defeating their respective gym leaders.
 However, things get much darker very quickly.
 Your protagonist’s mother was killed in an explosion at a nuclear power plant and barely knows their absent father.
 Included in the 200 Pokémon are 160 fan-created ones.
 Aside from a full story mode, the game also features a system for online trading and battles to pit these new creatures against others.

 Support and updates for this title have ceased due to official DMCA takedown notices issued by Nintendo, but you can still find and play the last update of the game.

 Being more heavily RPG-focused, the story of Pokémon Phoenix Rising is very detailed and engrossing.
 The lore of the new Hawthorne region is that a group of oracles had maintained peace in the region for hundreds of years until a self-proclaimed royal family appears to try and take control and turn Hawthorne into a militaristic nation.
-The journey is much more like a traditional JRPG than anything Pokémon has ever attempted, and features much more interesting and robust side characters.
-This game is episodic, with episode 1 being a good 8 or so hour experience, but because it is a fan project done in people’s free time, it’s unclear when future episodes will release.
+The journey is much more like a traditional JRPG than anything Pokémon has ever attempted and features much more interesting and robust side characters.
+This game is episodic, with episode 1 being a good eight-or-so-hour experience, but because it is a fan project done in people’s free time, it’s unclear when future episodes will release.

 Pokémon Reborn begins in Reborn City.
 This industrial zone is full of pollution, and crime, and is on the verge of collapse.
 Changes to combat and how encounters work in general are really exciting, too.
 The game has special Field Effects that you need to learn and adapt to.
 There are 37 that can change up your playstyle, such as Misty Terrain which makes all Pokémon immune to status conditions, or Water Surface where Ground-type moves don’t work at all, among plenty more changes.